johnyang-nv/FB-OCC-TRT/deployment/README.md

       Mount the preprocessed data and workspace while flashing to DRIVE Orin.

-      Then, run the shell script to perform TensorRT inference on all preprocessed data within the Docker container.
-The script saves the outputs back into the `--data_dir` directory for further evaluation.
+      Run the shell script in the Docker container to perform TensorRT inference, saving outputs to the `--data_dir` for evaluation.

       ```bash
       cd /path/to/FB-BEV/